ELOM-080: Acute sinusitis

-A non-interventional studies conducted in 2018 once again confirmed the efficacy of ELOM-080 in the treatment of acute rhinosinusitis.
+A non-interventional study conducted in 2018 once again confirmed the efficacy of ELOM-080 in the treatment of acute rhinosinusitis.
 In total, 223 patients with diagnosed rhinosinusitis and aged between 18 and 86 years participated in the study.
 114 patients were treated with ELOM-080 (GeloMyrtol® forte) by the attending doctors.
 All patients were observed over a period of at most 14 days, after which they described their symptoms associated with the acute rhinosinusitis (ARS) on a numerical scale.
 In addition, the tolerability was questioned, as was the assessment of the treating doctor as to efficacy and tolerability.
 In the ELOM-080 study arm, effective alleviation of facial pain, the key symptom of ARS, was observed almost immediately.
 This trend continued over the entire treatment period.
 Clear improvements were likewise found with respect to further symptoms, such as headaches, stuffy nose, pain in the nasal sinuses upon percussion and pressure sensitivity of the trigeminal nerve exit points.
 The patients were also satisfied with the improvement of their general feeling of illness.
 With respect to gastrointestinal tolerability for ELOM-080, the patients were found to be satisfied to very satisfied regardless of the time of ingestion of the medicine.

 In a further double-blind, randomised and placebo-controlled study (RCT), ELOM-080 and an essential oil were administered to a total of 331 adults with acute nasal sinus inflammations (acute sinusitis) for approximately one week and compared with a sham preparation (placebo).
 To prevent distortions, neither the clinical investigators nor the patients knew what was being administered as the preparation in the individual case (double blinding), and the assignment to the three groups was based on the principle of chance (randomization).
 The comparison of the symptom total scores of the study participants revealed statistically significant superiority of the ELOM-080 active ingredient compared with the patients treated with the placebo.
 In other words, the patients recovered faster, especially in relation to the key symptoms of headaches, pain while bending over and sensitivity to pressure over the nasal sinuses.
 After this therapy phase, antibiotic treatments were needed much less often in the ELOM-080 group than in the placebo group (7% versus 13%).